SteelCompendium/data-gen/Rules/Draw Steel Bestiary.md

 - ✦ ≤11: 5 damage; slide 1
 - ★ 12–16: 8 damage; slide 1
 - ✸ 17: 11 damage; slide 1
-  **Effect**: The shieldwall can shift 1 to remain adjacent to the target.
+Effect: The shieldwall can shift 1 to remain adjacent to the target.
 A target restrained by a dwarf can be slid by this attack.
-  **3 Malice**: The shieldwall targets an additional creature or object.
+3 Malice: The shieldwall targets an additional creature or object.

 **Intercepting Shield (Triggered Action)** ◆ 1 Malice
 Keywords: —
 Distance: Self
 Target: Self
 Trigger: A creature attacks an adjacent ally.

-  **Effect**: The shieldwall becomes the attack’s target and has +3 defense against it.
+Effect: The shieldwall becomes the attack’s target and has +3 defense against it.

 **Call to the Wall**
 The shieldwall inflicts taunted (EoT) on a creature whenever they deal damage to the shieldwall or take damage from the shieldwall.